DaveBullet1050/BatoceraHelpers/README/SideBySide README.md

 Assuming you have configured an equivalent shader toggle button above, the above script will swap in the correct shaders into the shaders directory used by Retroarch to toggle between stock or curvature options.

+## Curvature shader toggle
+I created the [curvature_shader](https://github.com/DaveBullet1050/BatoceraHelpers/blob/main/userdata/system/services/curvature_shader) which is under the Batocera services menu.
+It is a toggle that sets the global.shaderset in batocera.conf to ether "curvature" or "none", thus toggling the use of the curvature shaderset across all systems and roms (unless there a per system or rom overrides in the batocera.conf)